 - 4-5 drops essential oils (for peppermint & lavender playdough)

-- 3 tsp vanilla extract (for white sugar cookie playdough)
+- 3 teaspoon vanilla extract (for white sugar cookie playdough)

 - ¾ cup boiling water